CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 - [configuration for djangosaml2](https://djangosaml2.readthedocs.io/contents/setup.html#configuration)
 - [configuration for Celery](https://docs.celeryq.dev/en/stable/django/first-steps-with-django.html)

-In addition, I-analyzer add the following settings.
+In addition, I-analyzer adds the following settings.

 ### `SERVERS`

 Configuration of elasticsearch servers.
 This is a dictionary.
 The keys are the (internal) names you give to each server.
-(You can connnect more than one server, though most of the time, you only need one.)
+(You can connnect more than one server, though in most cases, you only need one.)

 The values in the dictionary give specifications.